-To apply using the Online Payment Agreement Application, go to IRS.gov, click on Tools, then click on Online Payment Agreement.
+To apply using the Online Payment Agreement Application, go to IRS.gov/OPA.

 Under an installment agreement, you can pay what you owe in monthly installments.
 There are certain conditions you must meet to enter into and maintain an installment agreement, such as paying the liability within 24 months, and making all required deposits and timely filing tax returns during the length of the agreement.